ronakupadhyaya/Horizons-week-06/new_exercises/tic-tac-toe/README.md

     ```

 If you click any move link now, the board should immediately update to show what the game looked like at that time.

+##Bonus
+Try to complete the following bonus tasks:
+1. Bold the currently-selected item in History
+1. Rewrite Board to use two loops instead of hard-coding the Squares
+1. Add a toggle button that lets you choose between sorting the History in ascending/descending order
+1. When someone wins, highlight the winning squares

+##Credits
+This guide was largely based off of the official React tutorial [here](https://facebook.github.io/react/tutorial/tutorial.html)